Online Learning Requires Self-Discipline

 I can’t tell you the best way to motivate yourself and keep yourself on track.
 Only you know what works and does not work for you.
 What I can say is that all the professors here at Utica are here to help you succeed.
 If you are having trouble, reach out to them.
 They are an amazing resource, a wealth of knowledge, and they really do care about the success of their students.
 Just remember, what you get out of these courses is directly related to what you put into them!
 Good luck and welcome to Utica University!

 About the Author

-Melissa is a 39-year-old, soon-to-be graduate of Utica College.
+Melissa is a 39-year-old, soon-to-be graduate of Utica College [now known as Utica University].
 She lives and works in upstate NY, near Albany.